-Here are The Herbivores you can find in Uganda
+Here are The Herbivores you can find in Uganda on Safari

-The females live in close groups and the oldest female is in charge as the matriarch of the family.
-A mother daughter relationship can last up to 50 years long.
-The young males leave at the age of 12 and they can be on their own or be part of a herd of bachelors.
+The females live in close groups, and the oldest female is in charge as the matriarch of the family.
+A mother-daughter relationship can last up to 50 years long.
+The young males leave at the age of 12, and they can be on their own or be part of a herd of bachelors.

-Other large species include the greater kudu, which has long, elegant spiral horns and white side stripes; Jackson’s Hartebeest – an unusual, flat-faced creature found only in Uganda, and the Shaggy Waterbuck – often found near rivers and lakes, as their name suggests.
+Other abundant species include the greater kudu, which has long, elegant spiral horns and white side stripes; Jackson’s Hartebeest – an unusual, flat-faced creature found only in Uganda, and the Shaggy Waterbuck – often found near rivers and lakes, as their name suggests.

 Fascinating yet rarely seen is the Semi-Aquatic Sitatunga antelope, whose splayed hooves are adapted for life in the papyrus swamps.
 Much more common are Grant’s gazelle, which can live in herds of hundreds of individuals, and the attractive Uganda Kob – Uganda’s national antelope.

-Rhinoceros: Uganda was home to both the black and northern white Rhinoceros.
-Poaching and the war years took their toll and today you can only find them in the Ziwa Rhino Sanctuary and from there the plan is release stocks into places such as Murchison Falls National Park in the future.
+Uganda was home to both the black and northern white Rhinoceros.
+Poaching and the war years took their toll, and today you can only find them in the Ziwa Rhino Sanctuary, and from there the plan is to release stocks into places such as Murchison Falls National Park in the future.

 The highest concentration of hippos in Africa is found in Queen Elizabeth Park along the Kazinga Channel that connects Lake Edward and Lake George.
-You can also see great numbers of them as you take a Nile Boat Safari at Murchison Falls National Park.
+You can also see vast numbers of them as you take a Nile Boat Safari at Murchison Falls National Park.

 One thing many people do not realize is that hippos do not swim but bounce on the bottom of rivers and lakes.

-Giraffe: This is the tallest animal in the world.
-They can grow up to 5 1/2 meters and they live in semi-structured groups, but you will find them often in larger herds moving through the savannah areas of Murchison Falls National Park and Kidepo Valley Park grazing in the trees.
+This is the tallest animal in the world.
+They can grow up to 5 1/2 meters, and they live in semi-structured groups, but you will find them often in more massive herds moving through the savannah areas of Murchison Falls National Park, Lake Mburo and Kidepo Valley Park grazing in the trees.

 Though harder to spot because of its nocturnal ways, the Bushpig is common.
-It is a bulkier and hairier and you can find them in all National Parks except Rwenzori National Park in Uganda.
+It is a bulkier and hairier, and you can find them in all National Parks except Rwenzori National Park in Uganda.

-The Herbivores you can find in Uganda -The herbivores are most often seen on game drives in Uganda’s National Parks, but even outside of parks – Uganda is home to both Forest Elephants and Savanna Elephants, both which can be seen on Game Drives and Nature Walks in the Parks.
+The Herbivores you can find in Uganda -The herbivores are most often seen on game drives in Uganda’s National Parks, but even outside of parks – Uganda is home to both Forest Elephants, and Savanna Elephants, both which can be seen on Game Drives and Nature Walks in the Parks.

-The Herbivores you can find in Uganda – if you have any questions – please contact us
+The Herbivores you can find in Uganda – if you have any questions – please contact us.